google/rescue-tools-reiserfs/README.md

 ------------------------

 This tool assumes that bad blocks near good blocks are more likely to be read on retry.
-Given the current mapfile as progress, it "entends" the successful areas.
+Given the current mapfile as progress, it "extends" the successful areas.
 This generates a mapfile for use with `--domain-mapfile` (`-m`) that will target bad blocks near existing good blocks.
 This is mainly helpful when performing extended retries with `--retry-passes` (`-r`).